SitecorePowerShell/Console/Documentation/Markdown/Get-ItemClone.md

 ## Detailed Description

-Gets all clones of item provided.
+The Get-ItemClone command returns all the clones for the specified item.

 © 2010-2015 Adam Najmanowicz - Cognifide Limited, Michael West.
 All rights reserved.
 Sitecore PowerShell Extensions